Inksane87/GPTSMS/README.md

 By Following these steps, youll have an automated system where you can type a message, run the shortcut, and get response from chatGPT on your APPLE Device if you need any assistance or Modifications, feel free to ask!
 Also be aware that a subscription maybe be needed for ChatGPT. other then that Flask can be accessed through Kali Linux, Server for Backend AWS are free.
-USA location
+USA location...you can support this and others to come via cashapp $inkedone87